 Healthy choices of drink include water, milk and unsweetened natural juice.
 Children should be encouraged to use re-useable containers for safety and litter reasons.
 According to the HSE; “there are no recommendations for the amount of water or other fluids children need.
 However, like adults, to stay healthy it is important for children to replace the water they lose to prevent dehydration.
 It is also important to remember that children will lose more water in hotter climates and when they have been physically active.

 Lunch is eaten in the classroom during the time provided.
 Pupils are requested to bring home uneaten food..
 No food or drinks are permitted in the yard.
 In the interest of safety, cans and glass bottles should not be brought to school.
 Chewing gum is forbidden in our school or on any school-related activity.
 Children are asked not to shares lunches for health and safety resasons.

 Allergy Awareness – Nut Free

-It is important that parents and children are aware that some pupils in St. Marys have allergies to particular foods.
+It is important that parents and children are aware that some pupils in St. Mary’s have allergies to particular foods.
 Each year teachers, pupils and parents are informed of the allergies in the school and their respective classroom.
-In St Mary’s Parents, Children, and School Staff strive to work collaboratively to minimise the risks certain pupls face with their allergies.
+In St. Mary’s parents, children, and school staff strive to work collaboratively to minimise the risks certain pupils face with their allergies.
 The school must be made aware of each pupils individual allergies.

 Parents are encouraged to:

-The strands of the P.E curriculum are Athletics, Dance, Gymnastics, Games, Outdoor Adventure Activities and Aquatics.
-Our facilities include a hall, 3 playing fields and surface yards.
-Boys may recieve specailist coaching in a variety of curriculum areas throughout the school year in strands including Gaelic Football, Hurling and Aquatics.
-(Photographer to include photo of P.E Facilities)
+The strands of the P.E. curriculum are Athletics, Dance, Gymnastics, Games, Outdoor Adventure Activities and Aquatics.
+Our facilities include a hall, 3 playing pitches and a surface yard.